-And in addition it’s completely free from GMO or preservatives, filling agents and other additives, animals or other strange things some producers like to make their food of.
+And in addition, it’s completely free from GMOs or preservatives, filling agents and other additives, animals or other strange things some producers like to make their food of.

 So regardless if you’re pumping iron like Arnold, or just want to have a healthy body and a sharp mind, Pulled Oats truly is the perfect protein for your everyday meals.

-The soul reason we set out on this crazy journey to create an oat-based protein, was the lack of deliciousness in the world of plant-based proteins.
-And the overwhelming comments, awards and smiles we’ve received are a proof that we’ve succeeded.
+The sole reason we set out on this crazy journey to create an oat-based protein, was the lack of deliciousness in the world of plant-based proteins.
+And the overwhelming comments, awards and smiles we’ve received are proof that we’ve succeeded.

 Thanks to the mechanical process of actually pulling the oat-fibres with legume proteins, Pulled Oats has got a fibrous texture.
 This gives it a nice, juicy character and a chewiness with just the right resistance.